-- the designation and par value of the preferred stock; - the number of shares of preferred stock offered, the liquidation preference per share and the offering price per share of the preferred stock; - the dividend rate(s), period(s) and/or payment date(s) or method(s) of calculation thereof applicable to the preferred stock; - whether dividends shall be cumulative or non-cumulative and, if cumulative, the date from which dividends on the preferred stock shall accumulate: - the provisions for a sinking fund, if any, for the preferred stock; - the provisions for redemption, if applicable, of the preferred stock; - preemptive rights, if any; - the terms and conditions, if applicable, upon which the preferred stock will be convertible into our common stock, including the conversion price (or manner of calculation thereof) and conversion period; - any voting rights of the preferred stock; - the relative ranking and preferences of the preferred stock as to dividend rights and rights upon our liquidation, dissolution or winding up; - any limitations on issuance of any class or series of preferred stock ranking senior to or on a parity with such class or series of preferred stock as to dividend rights upon our liquidation, dissolution or winding up; - in addition to those limitations described below, any other limitations on actual and constructive ownership and restrictions on transfer; - any listing of the shares of the preferred stock on any securities exchange; and - any other specific terms, preferences, rights, limitations or restrictions of the preferred stock.
+- the designation and par value of the preferred stock; - the number of shares of preferred stock offered, the liquidation preference per share and the offering price of preferred stock; - the dividend rate(s), period(s) and/or payment date(s) or method(s) of calculation thereof applicable to the preferred stock; - whether dividends shall be cumulative or non-cumulative and, if cumulative, the date from which dividends on the preferred stock shall accumulate; - the provisions for a sinking fund, if any, for the preferred stock; - the provisions for redemption, if applicable, of the preferred stock; - preemptive rights, if any; - the terms and conditions, if applicable, upon which the preferred stock will be convertible into our common stock, including the conversion: - price (or manner of calculation thereof) and conversion period; - any voting rights of the preferred stock; - the relative ranking and preferences of the preferred stock as to dividend rights and rights upon our liquidation, dissolution or winding up; - any limitations on issuance of any class or series of preferred stock ranking senior to or on a parity with such class or series of preferred stock as to dividend rights and rights upon our liquidation, dissolution or winding up;

+- in addition to those limitations described below, any other limitations on actual and constructive ownership and restrictions on transfer; - any listing of the shares of the preferred stock on any securities exchange; and - any other specific terms, preferences, rights, limitations or restrictions of the preferred stock.

-Additionally, the prospectus supplement relating to the class or series of preferred stock being offered thereby will provide a discussion of any material United States federal income tax considerations applicable to such preferred stock.
+Additionally, the prospectus supplement relating to the class or series of preferred stock being offered thereby will describe any listing of such preferred stock on any securities exchange and will provide a discussion of any material United States federal income tax considerations applicable to such preferred stock.